ajwarnick/ajwarnick.github.io/src/cv.md

 ## Education

 ### 2013 - 2015
+M.F.A.
+(Sculpture)
-M.F.A (Sculpture) Cranbrook Academy of Art
+Cranbrook Academy of Art

 ### 2007 - 2011
 B.F.A.
-(Web + Multimedia Environments) Minneapolis College of Art and Design
+(Web + Multimedia Environments)
+Minneapolis College of Art and Design